-The database is currently undergoing a major upgrade to bring it in line with recommendations that resulted from two audits, and also to align it more closely with the requirements of the revised allocations policy.
+The database has undergone a major upgrade to bring it in line with recommendations that resulted from two audits, and also to align it more closely with the requirements of the revised allocations policy.

 The purpose of the housing database is to provide an accessible resource of all beneficiaries of the City's various housing programmes through a single, centrally managed list.
 The housing database is principally used for the allocation of vacant rental housing managed by the City, and the allocation of housing in terms of the state's Breaking New Ground (BNG) housing programme.
-The City's social and gap housing partners also make use of the housing database to source beneficiaries, while the Western Cape Department of Human Settlements has used it to source a portion of its beneficiaries for the N2 Gateway housing project as well as housing projects in Nuwe Begin in Blue Downs and Our Pride in Eerste River.
+The City's social and gap housing partners also make use of the housing database to source beneficiaries, while the Western Cape Department of Human Settlements has used it to source a portion of its beneficiaries for the N2 Gateway housing project as well as housing projects at Nuwe Begin in Blue Downs and Our Pride in Eerste River.

-As at 6 February 2013, the following records were held on the housing database:
+As at 29 April 2013, the following records were held on the housing database:

-- Applicants still awaiting housing opportunities (329 888 applicants) - Applicants already assisted with housing opportunities by the City or former municipalities (57 349 applicants) - Applicants whose applications have been cancelled at their request, duplicate applications, applicants who obtained their own properties, or deceased applicants, etc.
+- Applicants still awaiting housing opportunities (276 920 applicants) - Applicants already assisted with housing opportunities by the City or former municipalities (57 349 applicants)